Our TreeHouse is a safe place where families come together to hurt and to heal.

 Teens are welcomed into Teen Night with a pizza dinner shared with friends and facilitators during “opening circle.”
 This is a time to check in and, if desired, to talk about the person who died.
 After opening circle, the teens may continue talking or they may choose to go the expressive area to work on a creative project.
 The night ends with a simple closing circle.

-To apply for Family Night or Teen Night, fill out our Contact page.
+To apply for Family Night or Teen Night, contact us.

 For more information, click here for our Frequently Asked Questions